risingwavelabs/risingwave-docs/docs/transform/emit-on-window-close.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/emit-on-window-close/" />
 </head>

-:::note Beta feature
+:::info Public Preview
-Emit on window close is currently in Beta.
-Please contact us if you encounter any issues or have feedback.
+This feature is in the public preview stage, meaning it's nearing the final product but is not yet fully stable.
+If you encounter any issues or have feedback, please contact us through our [Slack channel](https://www.risingwave.com/slack).
+Your input is valuable in helping us improve the feature.
+For more information, see our [Public preview feature list](/product-lifecycle/#features-in-the-public-preview-stage).
 :::

 In streaming systems, there are typically two types of triggering policies for window calculations: